Fiscal Guidelines for Faculty Research & Professional Development Funds

 - NYU Travel & Expense Policy

-- FAS Travel & Expense Summary Presentation (internal website)
+- A&S Travel & Expense Summary Presentation (internal website)

-- FAS Faculty Travel & Expense Guidelines (internal website)
+- A&S Faculty Travel & Expense Guidelines (internal website)

 - Example exception memo and teaching/research justifications (internal website)

-- Only expenditures properly processed in accordance with University guidelines may be charged to a Faculty Research Fund. (see the Purchasing Policies and Procedures Manual, or other related policies).
+- Only expenditures properly processed in accordance with University guidelines may be charged to a Faculty Research or Professional Developement Fund. (see the Purchasing Policies and Procedures Manual, or other related policies).
 Please note that proper processing includes providing adequate documentation (e.g., receipts, business purpose, etc.).
-Also, please note that reimbursement requests must be submitted into AP Workflow within 60 days of purchase and/or the travel end date.
-Departments are encouraged to establish internal deadlines that are less than 60 days to provide sufficient time for processing.
+Also, please note that reimbursement requests must be submitted into iTravel (SAP Concur) within 60 days of purchase and/or the travel end date.
+Departments are encouraged to establish internal deadlines that are less than 60 days to provide sufficient time for processing..

 If any one of the three conditions above is not met, faculty will be personally liable for payment.
 Faculty should check with their Department/Program Administrator before incurring any expense to ensure that the charge is allowable and to determine the proper procedures in which to purchase such items or seek reimbursement.

-The Faculty Research Fund is intended to provide faculty members with more latitude in administering their funds and make the processing of transactions and reimbursements more efficient.
-Along with the flexibility and ease of use that faculty have in spending their research funds comes the responsibility to review accounts to ensure that transactions are properly recorded, that budgets are properly established for planned spending, and that the balance is correct on a current basis.
-Deficits are the responsibility of the faculty member and must be resolved by year end in any one fiscal year (i.e. ending August 31).
+Faculty research and professional development funds are intended to provide faculty members with more latitude in administering their funds and make the processing of transactions and reimbursements more efficient.
+Along with the flexibility and ease of use that faculty have in spending their funds comes the responsibility to review accounts to ensure that transactions are properly recorded, that budgets are properly established for planned spending, and that the balance is correct on a current basis.
+Deficits are the responsibility of the faculty member and must be resolved by year-end in any one fiscal year (i.e. ending August 31).

 The Budget Summary Report is available over the web to the faculty member and Department Administrator through the University Data Warehouse Plus (UDW+) link in the Work section of NYU Home.
 Faculty should review charges made to the account on a systematic and timely basis.
 If there appear to be inaccuracies, they should contact their Department Administrator for resolution.